×

 When installed correctly, CO alarms give an advance warning of high levels of CO.
 These alarms have to be properly installed, maintained and checked by a qualified engineer or electrician.

-• Owner-occupied homes (43%) and social rented homes (43%) were more likely to have a CO alarm than private rented sector dwellings (39%).
+• Owner-occupied homes and social rented homes are more likely to have a CO alarm than private rented sector dwellings.

 • Homes with a solid-fuel burning appliance, such as a coal fire or wood burning stove, were more likely (51%) to have a CO alarm than homes without a solid-fuel appliance (41%).

-The CO alarms have to be fitted alongside the installation of fixed combustion appliances of any fuel type and the law applies to installations in new and existing homes.
+The CO alarms have to be fitted alongside the installation of any fixed combustion appliance of any fuel type, and the law applies to installations in new and existing homes.

 Other specifications: